psappz/surf-decision-engine/README.md

 # Surf Decision Engine local prototype

 Surf Decision Engine is a private FastAPI/Jinja2 surf recommendation prototype for advanced surfers around Aljezur, Portugal.
-The future public host is `loli.restricted.invalid`, but this task intentionally performs **no VPS deployment**.
+The future public host is tbd, but this task intentionally performs **no VPS deployment**.

 ## Architecture
 - FastAPI backend with server-rendered Jinja2 HTML and minimal CSS.